 Disability Discrimination Act

-Under the DDA, it is unlawful for employers to subject job seekers or employees with disabilities to disability discrimination.
-The law covers all aspects of employment from recruitment through to the ending of the employment and beyond (for example, provision of employment references), including:
+Under the Disability Discrimination Act (DDA), it is unlawful for employers to subject jobseekers or employees with disabilities to disability discrimination.
+The law covers all aspects of employment from recruitment through to the ending of the employment and beyond (for example, providing employment references), including: